BharathKumarReddy2103/DevOps/Day-09/Does Joining a DevOps and Cloud Course Guarantee a Job?.md

 > *“If I join a DevOps or Cloud course, will I get a job?”*

 This article aims to provide a clear, practical, and honest answer.
-As a DevOps & Cloud Engineer with over a decade of experience, I’ve seen how the industry has evolved—and so have the expectations.
+As a DevOps & Cloud Engineer with over a years of experience, I’ve seen how the industry has evolved—and so have the expectations.
 Today, simply enrolling in a course isn’t enough.
 If you're serious about becoming a **DevOps or Cloud Engineer**, this article will guide you on what it really takes to succeed.

 ---